STUDENT SERVICES

 International Student, Scholar and Immigration Services (ISSIS)

-International Student/Scholar and Immigration Services in the Office of International Education provides accurate and timely information on federal regulations governing the stay of international students, scholars, faculty and professional staff at the University of Georgia.
+International Student/Scholar and Immigration Services in the Office of Global Engagement provides accurate and timely information on federal regulations governing the stay of international students, scholars, faculty and professional staff at the University of Georgia.
 By insuring that the institution operates within federally-mandated guidelines, ISSIS advisors are able to assist non-resident aliens to maintain their proper status so they remain eligible for all benefits to which they are entitled.

 Advisors in the ISSIS are highly trained professionals who are able to balance responsibility to the institution while providing a safe and confidential setting where the international community can receive assistance with their unique and individual needs and concerns.